 Avoid sites which do not offer a secure connection for important communications, and watch out for security warnings on incorrectly configured connections.

 Essential Software - secure your browser for free

 As well as cleaning up an infection and protecting against viruses in files, some anti-virus packages will include web protection, blocking malicious sites before malware has a chance to attack.

 Everyone should be using anti-virus already.
 There are some excellent free tools so there’s no need to pay for the likes of McAfee or Norton.
 Avira Free Antivirus, Avast! and Panda Free are all very strong options.

 Also, all versions of Windows from 8 ownward include the free Microsoft Defender anti-virus and this is activated by default.
 It does not offer the additional web protection of other AV tools but it is a perfectly good AV for general use, though you'll want to combine it with other tools and browser add-ons to shore up your web defences.

-While viruses are a type of malware and anti-virus programs do defend against a broad range of malware, a anti-malware application is distinct from anti-virus in that it aims to provide security against newer threats which anti-virus may have trouble detecting.
+While viruses are a type of malware, and anti-virus programs do defend against a broad range of malware, anti-malware applications are distinct from anti-virus in that they aim to provide security against newer threats which anti-virus may have trouble detecting.
 They are also good at tackling ‘PUPs’ - Potentially Unwanted Programs - and that covers the likes of browser toolbars and search hijackers which can be anything from an irritation to a major privacy risk.

 Note that while you should not run multiple anti-virus programs it is safe to use an anti-malware tool alongside anti-virus.